larsspreng/starter-hugo-academic/content/project/FX_HMSU/index.md

 date: "2019-12-01T00:00:00Z"

+# Publication type.
+# Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
+# 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
+# 7 = Thesis; 8 = Patent
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
 publication: CREATES Working Paper
 publication_short:

-abstract: "We examine the relationship between exchange rates and macroeconomic fundamentals using a two-step maximum likelihood estimator through which we compute time-varying factor loadings.
+abstract: We examine the relationship between exchange rates and macroeconomic fundamentals using a two-step maximum likelihood estimator through which we compute time-varying factor loadings.
 Factors are obtained as principal components, extracted from a large macro-dataset.
 Using 14 currencies over 1995–2018, we show that the loadings on the factors vary considerably over time with frequent sign changes.
 Allowing for time-varying loadings increases the percentage of explained variation in exchanges rates by an order of magnitude.
-Accounting for instabilities improves the predictive ability of the model globally and locally during crises, and yields better forecast of sign changes in exchange rates."
+Accounting for instabilities improves the predictive ability of the model globally and locally during crises, and yields better forecast of sign changes in exchange rates.

 # Summary.
 An optional shortened abstract.
-#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: We examine the relationship between exchange rates and macroeconomic fundamentals using a two-step maximum likelihood estimator through which we compute time-varying factor loadings.
+Factors are obtained as principal components, extracted from a large macro-dataset.
+Using 14 currencies over 1995–2018, we show that the loadings on the factors vary considerably over time with frequent sign changes.
+Allowing for time-varying loadings increases the percentage of explained variation in exchanges rates by an order of magnitude.
+Accounting for instabilities improves the predictive ability of the model globally and locally during crises, and yields better forecast of sign changes in exchange rates.

 tags:
 - Exchange Rates